bitrix24/b24restdocs/api-reference/common/events/on-app-method-confirm.md

 {% note alert "TO-DO _not deployed to prod_" %}

-- edits needed to meet writing standards
+- edits needed for writing standards
 - parameter types not specified
-- parameter requirements not indicated
+- parameter mandatory status not indicated
 - examples are missing

 {% endnote %}